Choosing The Proper Jewellery Metal

-I have seen perfect platinum rings that are 100 years old and have never been worked on to build up the claws or re-shank.
-It’s only limitation is the relative softness of it’s surface, which scratches easily and is tough to maintain it's shine.
-Platinum can be joined with solder to white or yellow gold.
+I have seen perfect platinum rings that are up to 100 years old.
+They had never been worked on to build up the claws or re-shank.
+Its only limitation is the relative softness of its surface.
+This metal scratches easily.
+It is tough to maintain a mirror shine.
+Platinum can easily be joined with solder to other precious metals.

 19 karat white gold

-Won't crack - solders well.
+It usually won't crack and solders well.

-It is by far my personal favorite.
+This metal is by far my personal favorite.

 There are several jewellery brands that now sell an almost exclusively palladium and palladium alloyed jewellery.